Reference Attributes

 </div>

-This is only a brief introduction to using reference attributes in form input scenarios.
-More details are covered in the Form Handling section.
+Here we only briefly introduced reference attributes in form input scenarios.
+More usage details will be covered in the Form Handling section.

-Like other languages supporting pass-by-reference, reference attribute values must be addressable and non-constant.
-You can roughly understand them as expressions that can appear on the left side of an assignment:
+Like in other languages that support pass-by-reference, the value of a reference attribute must be an assignable (often called an lvalue or addressable target) and non-constant target.
+You can roughly understand it as an expression that can appear on the left side of =:

 qk